-- (i) Be planned as focal points for the community, generally located at the intersection of arterial roads or major thoroughfares, the street pattern shall ensure significant frontage of the park on adjacent streets to promote views and reinforce their focal nature and parking shall be accommodated on-site with minimum exposure to the street. - (ii) Be in locations serviced by transit. - (iii) Provide a range of opportunities for outdoor active and passive recreation which may include but is not limited to the following: a large playground, shade structure, multi-purpose court, splash pad, multiple sports fields and associated flood lighting, seating areas, walkways, lighting, open active area, landscaping, floral displays, and buffer areas. - (iv) Incorporate natural or cultural heritage features. - (v) Contain a recreation centre complex which may contain but is not limited to the following amenities, or combination of amenities: one or more arenas, one or more indoor soccer fields, indoor courts, swimming pool, fitness facilities, snack bar, and community space. - (vi) Generally be in the range of 10 to 12 hectares (25 to 30 acres) of tableland. - (vii) Generally be located to serve 15,000 to 20,000 persons within a 3.0 kilometre (1.86 mile) radius. - 4.6.3.2.2 The size of a community park in a specific location will depend on the shape and constraints of the property, the specific program for the park based on recreational needs and other criteria outlined in the Parks, Culture & Recreation Master Plan and more detailed evaluations undertaken in an Open Space Study. - 4.6.3.2.3 Where practical, Community Parks should be located adjacent to senior elementary or secondary school sites to allow for the shared use of buildings, sports fields and parking facilities.
+- 4.6.3.2.1 Community Parks, where feasible shall: - Be planned as focal points for the community, generally located (i) at the intersection of arterial roads or major thoroughfares, the street pattern shall ensure significant frontage of the park on adjacent streets to promote views and reinforce their focal nature and parking shall be accommodated on-site with minimum exposure to the street. - Be in locations serviced by transit.
+(11) - Provide a range of opportunities for outdoor active and passive (111)recreation which may include but is not limited to the following: a large playground, shade structure, multi-purpose court, splash pad, multiple sports fields and associated flood lighting, seating areas, walkways, lighting, open active area, landscaping, floral displays, and buffer areas. - (iv) Incorporate natural or cultural heritage features. - (v) Contain a recreation centre complex which may contain but is not limited to the following amenities, or combination of amenities: one or more arenas, one or more indoor soccer fields, indoor courts, swimming pool, fitness facilities, snack bar, and community space. - (vi) Generally be in the range of 10 to 12 hectares (25 to 30 acres) of tableland. - Generally be located to serve 15,000 to 20,000 persons within a (vii) 3.0 kilometre (1.86 mile) radius. - The size of a community park in a specific location will depend on the 4.6.3.2.2 shape and constraints of the property, the specific program for the park based on recreational needs and other criteria outlined in the Parks, Culture & Recreation Master Plan and more detailed evaluations undertaken in an Open Space Study. - 4.6.3.2.3 Where practical, Community Parks should be located adjacent to senior elementary or secondary school sites to allow for the shared use of buildings, sports fields and parking facilities.